Puune/bird-bonger/README.md

-This project is the assignment 4 for CGI future talent.
+This project is an implementation to assignment 4 for CGI future talent 2020.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About